 Security professionals are constantly tasked with processing tremendous amounts of information and reacting quickly where appropriate.
 The ability to identify a community gathering versus a dangerous crowd is a difficult task for any security team.
 Enhanced image quality and analytics can now help minimize information overload and provide key actionable information to security personnel that previously would have relied upon intuition and a disparate action plan.
 Appearance recognition and search technology translates to security personnel having the ability to identify and isolate individuals who may be attempting to incite destructive actions within a public space.
 In practice, this means that security personnel would be alerted about any individual attempting to access a secure area via alert messaging within a security platform.
 In the same program, that individual could then be tracked and identified even as they moved throughout the open space allowing security personnel to be vectored and the unwelcome individually quickly removed.

 The speed and accuracy of these systems is key in allowing limitedly staffed security teams to react and extinguish an issue before it grows dangerous and also act proactively.
 Camera analytics can identify crowds of people moving in a way that is atypical of the area, i.e. a protest moving down a street.
 With advanced notification, security personnel can utilize integrated systems to perform lockdowns or provide instruction through mass notification systems all within a single platform reducing the possibility of error and improving response time.

 All of these tasks must be capable of being implemented not just by the 20-year- security veteran but also by the new hire working the system for the first time.
 This is why standardizing on a common integrated platform is imperative.

-  Partnering with trusted integrators who are able to offer a wide spectrum of solutions that meet your specific needs is key to the overall success of any security platform.
+Partnering with trusted security solutions providers who offer a wide spectrum of expertise to meet your specific needs is key to the overall success of any security platform.
 Clients have relied on SIGNET’s integrated security expertise since 1974.